chisophugis/lbd/source/funccall.rst

 many part of ABI from it.
 Although each CPU has it's own ABI, most of RISC CPUs ABI are similar.
-In addition to support fixed number of arguments function call, cpu0 also upport variable arguments since C/C++ support this feature.
+In addition to support fixed number of arguments function call, cpu0 also upport variable number of arguments since C/C++ support this feature.
 Supply Mips ABI and assemble language manual on internet link in this chapter for your reference.
 The section “4.5 DAG Lowering” of tricore_llvm.pdf contains some knowledge